cmik/cmik.xbmc/README.md

 http://kodi.wiki/view/HOW-TO:Install%20add-ons

 For Firestick users:
--Used the Downloader app from the amazon interface to download the zip to the Firestick.
+- Use the Downloader app from the amazon appstore to download the zip to the Firestick.
--Opened kodi > system > add-ons > install from zip > external > downloader > Cmik repo
+- Open kodi > system > add-ons > install from zip > external > downloader > Cmik repo
--install from repository> Cmik repo >Tfc.tv
+- install from repository> Cmik repo >Tfc.tv

 How to update to the latest version?